SmittyDeuce/toDoList/README.md

 3/24/2024

 started off trying to get my value error exception to work I was forgetting my else: statement inside my try block which was giving me the issue. now I will work on filling how other errors as well as, Option one which is 'add a task'
+    added nested while true to take into the account if user wants to keep adding a task, only to exit once they enter 'done' which will send them back to menu